bruno-unna/fexco/README.md

 - The internal consumers can be numerous, by the definition of the problem.
 - Redis servers can be deployed in high-availability mode (clustered).
-- The proxy server, which is the main matter of this exercise, can be deployed after a load balancer if the load becomes really havy.
+- The proxy server, which is the main matter of this exercise, can be deployed after a load balancer if the load becomes really heavy.

 ### Technology stack